The Weeknd Celebrates Birthday Without Selena Gomez! Is It Over?

-The relationship of The Weeknd and Selena Gomez was confirmed a few weeks ago when the songstress appeared on the musician’s Instagram Story.
+The relationship of The Weeknd and Selena Gomez was confirmed a few weeks ago when the songstress appeared on the musician’s Instagram story.
 They were also spotted packing on the PDA in Los Angeles after their romantic getaway in Italy.
 According to E!
 News, the two were very much into each other and spent three hours having dinner at Giorgio Baldi.
 An eyewitness revealed that the lovebirds were happy when they came out and were even caught kissing each other on the lips.

 However, there were rumors that the “Starboy” hitmaker and the former Disney star have broken up.
-Abel Makkonen Tesfaye, or more known as The Weeknd, recently celebrated his birthday in advance at Dave & Buster’s in Hollywood.
-He was joined by his famous friends including Lana Del Rey, French Montana and 2Chainz.
+Abel Makkonen Tesfaye, better known as The Weeknd, recently celebrated his 27th birthday in advance at Dave & Buster’s in Hollywood.
+He was joined by his famous friends, including Lana Del Rey, French Montana, and 2Chainz.
 Many people were expecting to see his girlfriend at the bash, but she didn’t show up.
-Despite Gomez’s absence, the Canadian record producer still managed to have fun with his close pals and some photos can be seen on his Instagram account.
+Despite Gomez’s absence, the Canadian record producer still managed to have fun with his close pals, and some photos can be seen on his Instagram account.

 A post shared by The Weeknd (@theweeknd) on